Agricultural Building Coatings in Charlbury, Oxfordshire

 Asbestos and the Duty to Manage on Farms (CAR 2012)

-The Control of Asbestos Regulations 2012 (CAR 2012) places a legal duty on farm owners and estate managers to identify and manage asbestos-containing materials (ACMs) on their premises.
-Many older agricultural buildings in Charlbury and the Cotswolds area feature asbestos-cement roofs, which, while not inherently dangerous if intact, can degrade over time due to weathering and wear.
-Proper management of these materials is crucial to safeguarding workers, livestock, and the environment.
-Our team is trained to assess asbestos-containing roofs and recommend appropriate measures, whether through encapsulation or removal.
+The Control of Asbestos Regulations 2012 (CAR 2012) means farm owners and estate managers have a legal duty to find and manage asbestos-containing materials (ACMs) on their property.
+Loads of older agricultural buildings in Charlbury and the Cotswolds have asbestos-cement roofs.
+They’re usually fine if they’re intact, but they break down over time from weathering and wear.
+You have to manage these materials properly to keep workers, livestock and the environment safe.
+Our surveyor will assess asbestos roofs and recommend the right approach: encapsulation or removal.

 The Kinds of Farm and Estate Buildings Around Charlbury That Have These Roofs